Jubasstech/Jubasstech/README.md

 Throughout my career, I have had the privilege of collaborating with diverse clients and businesses across various industries.
 My commitment to excellence and a client-centric approach has earned me a solid reputation for delivering exceptional results.
 Please take a moment to explore my portfolio, where you'll find a curated selection of my most successful projects.
 Each project showcases my skills, creativity, and attention to detail.
 If you're seeking a dedicated professional who can bring your digital visions to life, I'd love to connect and discuss how I can help you achieve your goals.

-## Social Media Links
+## Social Media Links and my portfolio

-Let's connect and stay in touch through various social media platforms:
+Let's connect and stay in touch through various social media platform.

 - [WhatsApp](https://wa.me/2348088221162)
 - [LinkedIn](https://www.linkedin.com/in/jerome-udoh-072756125)